 Bunker drew initial sketches of the components and physical attributes of this latest guitar and made a trip to Seattle, where he met attorney Lynn Robinson (of the Robinson & Berry law firm, a precursor to Seattle's Seed Intellectual Property Law Group) -- who happened also to be a semi-pro bassist who fully understood what Bunker was up to.
 After those sketches were redone (by Benjamin Berry, Esq.) up to industry standards, a patent application for the Duo-Lectar guitar was submitted to the U.S. Patent Office on September 16, 1957, and the long wait for a response began.

-It was on Tuesday, June 27, 1961, that Bunker's patent application was finally granted.
+Bunker's patent application was finally granted on June 27, 1961.
 That patent (No. 2,989,884) covered both the overall design of the twin-necked "touch guitar" and its manual muting device.

-Bunker's patented mute was an ingenious, if seemingly simple, invention.
+Bunker's patented mute was a seemingly simple invention.
 It was essentially a strip of cloth placed across the neck's first fret, which successfully kept the open strings -- those not being touched at any particular time during a song's performance -- silent.
 Many years later it could be noted that "[t]he manual mute that Dave invented, or a reworked version of it, is seen on many tapping guitars and other tapping instruments in use today" (Jean German).

 Bunker himself later outlined the key design innovations represented by his guitar, calling it "the first string-type instrument in the world which could be played using two necks (or fretboards) at the same time, one with three octaves of bass and one with four octaves of standard guitar.
 Because of the Bunker patented muting method which made this possible, it opened up a complete new method of play" (Press Release).